openstack-archive/fuel-plugin-zabbix-monitoring-extreme-networks/doc/content/description.rst

 .com/openstack/fuel/fuel-7.0/reference-architecture.html#logical-networks>`_
 section of MOS documentation.
 The plugin configures snmptt to parse and pass Extreme Networks specific traps to Zabbix.
-It also configures Zabbix by adding Template with appropriate items and triggers and by creating Hosts for each Extreme Networks hardware.
+It also configures Zabbix by adding Template with items and triggers and by creating Hosts for each Extreme Networks hardware.

 Requirements
 ============